StatisKit/StatisKit/doc/user/install_it.rst

     conda env update -n python statiskit/python-statiskit

-* To remove a precise package of the environment (for instance :code:`python-statiskit_glm`), remove it in the listing.
+* To remove a precise package of the environment, remove it in the listing.
   If this package is mandatory for the packages you kept, don't worry, **Conda** will ensure that it is nevertheless installed.